grpc/grpc.io/content/en/docs/guides/cancellation.md

 so the server handler must coordinate with the gRPC library to ensure that local processing of the request ceases.
 Therefore, if an RPC is long-lived, its server handler must periodically check if the RPC it is servicing has been cancelled and if it has, cease processing.
-Some languages also will also support automatic cancellation of anyoutgoing RPCs, while in others, the author of the server handler is responsible for this.
+Some languages will also support automatic cancellation of anyoutgoing RPCs, while in others, the author of the server handler is responsible for this.